Pakillo/rticles-examples/README.md

 # rticles-examples

-Examples of rendered PDF articles produced from Rmarkdown templates in rticles package
+Examples of rendered PDF articles produced from Rmarkdown templates in `rticles` package.
+See https://github.com/rstudio/rticles for the templates